hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 ### Normalisation Insights

-In the end, a NF-ResNet can be interpreted as consisting of different components that model parts of what BN normally does.
+In the end, an NF-ResNet can be interpreted as consisting of different components that model parts of what BN normally does.
-For examle, the $\alpha$ scaling factor used in NF-ResNets obviously models the division by the standard deviation of BN.
+For example, the $\alpha$ scaling factor used in NF-ResNets obviously models the division by the standard deviation of BN.
-It is also easy to see that the impliciat regularisation that is attributed to BN can be replaced by explicit regularisation schemes.
+It is also easy to see that the implicit regularisation that is attributed to BN can be replaced by explicit regularisation schemes.
 Furthermore, the subtraction by the mean in BN is practically implemented by means of the weight centring in CWN.
-Also the scale-invariance of the weights of BN is re-introduced by means of CWN.
+Also, the scale-invariance of the weights of BN is re-introduced by means of CWN.
 The input scale-invariance that BN introduces in each layer, on the other hand, is lost when using CWN.
 When considering the entire residual branch (or network), however, $\alpha$ does enable some sort of scale-invariance for the entirety of this branch (or network).
-Finally, the affine transformation after the normalisation in BN are modelled by scaling the result of CWN.
+Finally, the affine transformation after the normalisation in BN is modelled by scaling the result of CWN.
 Note that the affine shift does not need to be modelled explicitly, since CWN does not annihilate the regular bias parameters of the layers it acts upon, in contrast to BN.

-Although the effects of BN on the forward pass seem to be modeled well by NF-ResNets, the effects on the backward pass seem to be largely ignored by [Brock et al. (2021a)](#brock21characterizing).
+Although the effects of BN on the forward pass seem to be modelled well by NF-ResNets, the effects on the backward pass seem to be largely ignored by [Brock et al. (2021a)](#brock21characterizing).
 Follow-up work by [Brock et al. (2021b)](#brock21highperformance) suggests that these effects might not be unimportant.
 After all, the gradient flow in NF-ResNets is only affected by the scaling factors, since CWN does not affect the gradients w.r.t. the inputs.
 Therefore, regular NF-ResNets have no way to apply the gradient centring ([Schraudolph, 1998](#schraudolph98centering)) that is inherent to BN layers.